4. Contributing to PyPop

 Pull Request checklist

-Before requesting a finale merge, you should:
+Before requesting a final merge, you should:

-2. Add unit tests if you are developing new features
+2. Add unit tests if you are developing new features and make sure these also pass.

-3. Update documentation when there’s new API, functionality etc.
+4. Update documentation when there’s new API, functionality etc.

-4. In the submission for the PR, include a description of the changes, in markdown format, suitable for eventual inclusion in NEWS.md.
+5. In the submission for the PR, include a description of the changes, in markdown format, suitable for eventual inclusion in NEWS.md.

-5. Add yourself to AUTHORS.rst.
+6. Add yourself to AUTHORS.rst.

 4.3.
 Installation for developers